Town of Massanutten Government

 |MPOA A&EC and Rules Committees||Rules Administration||MPOA A&EC and Rules Committees|

 Town of Massanutten elected officials would also be responsible for determining what services would be provided to town property owners, citizens, businesses, and visitors, as well as what taxes and fees would be levied to pay for these services.
 The Town of Massanutten would hire, at a minimum, a professional Town Administrator and a Town Treasurer.
 The Town Treasurer would be responsible for collecting town revenues and disbursing town expenditures.
 The Town Administrator would be responsible for administering any town services.
 The actual mix of town services would include, at a minimum, comprehensive planning and zoning.
 It could also include a mix of optional services that would largely depend on what services would be needed for Massanutten Village, as previously discussed.
-Section VII of the Final Report discusses five (5) alternative visions with different types of optional town services and associated town staffing.
+SECTION VII.
+Massanutten Community Government of the Final Report discusses five (5) alternative visions with different types of optional town services and associated town staffing.
 For example, town staffing could consist of the professional mix shown in the table below, if the optional services included:

 - Maintenance services for all qualifying town roads, including those that are owned by MPOA